AdamBignell/CMPT276-Assignment2/README.md

   - 'Trainer' column of tokidex displays trainer name rather than trainer_id
   - Level cannot be set by the user; must be legitimately achieved by having Tokimon
   - Trainer names are clickable links that lead to Trainer Cards
+  - Upon Trainer deletion, all associated Tokimon are released
+  - Trainer is a required field for tokimon creation
+  - New records have default values
+  - Editting either has default values or previously assigned value

 # ruby-getting-started